gocardless/legacy-api-docs/README.md

 ## TOC Ordering

-Pages are ordered by sorting a concatenated string constructed from the folder three plus the file name.
+Pages are ordered by sorting a concatenated string constructed from the folder tree plus the file name.

 Example:
 ```